Quandela/Perceval/docs/source/legacy.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The :code:`PostSelect` class, used to represent a set of post-selection conditions, was moved from Python to C++.
-This change allows to support a richer boolean syntax, with nested condition based on more than the `and` operator.
+This change allows supporting a richer boolean syntax, including nested condition based on more than the `and` operator.

 Removal of operator methods
 +++++++++++++++++++++++++++

-Now that we support nested logical expression, it made no sense to be able to add conditions one by one.
-As such, :code:`eq`, :code:`gt`, :code:`lt`, :code:`ge` and :code:`le` methods were removed.
+Now that we support nested logical expression, adding conditions one by one no longer makes sense.
+Consequently, :code:`eq`, :code:`gt`, :code:`lt`, :code:`ge` and :code:`le` methods were removed.
 All :code:`PostSelect` must now be constructed from a string or through merging two existing post-selection objects.